joelparkerhenderson/system-quality-attributes/doc/effectiveness/index.md

 </span>

+**Define effective:** <span data-chatgpt-prompt="define effective (computers and software)">Effective means that a computer or software system performs the tasks it was designed for efficiently and successfully achieves the intended outcome.
+It is a reflection of how well a tool or technology can achieve its goals while minimizing errors, bugs, and inefficiencies.
+An effective computer or software system provides users with a positive user experience, is user-friendly and easy to navigate, and is generally reliable in its performance.</span>

 ## See Also

 * [Wikipedia: Effectiveness](https://wikipedia.org/wiki/Effectiveness)

 * [Dictionary: effective](https://www.dictionary.com/browse/effective): adequate to accomplish a purpose; producing the intended or expected result. actually in operation or in force; functioning.

-* [OpenAI: effective](https:://openai.com): <span data-chatgpt-prompt="define effective (computers and software)">Effective means that a computer or software system performs the tasks it was designed for efficiently and successfully achieves the intended outcome.
-It is a reflection of how well a tool or technology can achieve its goals while minimizing errors, bugs, and inefficiencies.
-An effective computer or software system provides users with a positive user experience, is user-friendly and easy to navigate, and is generally reliable in its performance.</span>